adrienlementheour/AliceRouat/wp-content/plugins/portfolio-post-type/readme.txt

 = 0.8.2 =

 * Updated .pot file for translations
-* Portuguese translation by Pedro Mendonça
+* Portuguese translation by Pedro MendonÃ§a

 = 0.8.1 =